raghda-ru/bike-sharing/README.md

 ## Conclusion

-The analysis reveals that bike-sharing demand is influenced by time of day, weather conditions, user type, and seasonality.
+The analysis reveals that bike-sharing demand is influenced by time of day, weather conditions, and seasonality.
 Understanding these factors can help optimize bike availability, improve service for users, and assist in urban planning to promote sustainable transportation.